The MoonBot terminal has functionality that allows it to be used for trust management of other users’ accounts.

 If the Telegram is blocked in your region, you may use Socks5 proxy.

-Press the “Test” button to check your configuration: If everything is correct, the bot will post a test message to your channel.
+Press the “Test” button to check your configuration: If everything is correct, the terminal will post a test message to your channel.

-Note: MoonShot strategies do not post commands cause orders of this type are handled with the bot by strictly defined algorithm.
+Note: MoonShot strategies do not post commands cause orders of this type are handled with the terminal by strictly defined algorithm.

-- cmd_Buy <Coin> [Price] [sell <Price>] [OrderSize X%] [Key ChannelKey] — Buy the coin for the specified price, using the specified arder amount (in % from the available account balance).
-If price is omitted, slave bot’s strategy settings will be used.
+- cmd_Buy <Coin> [Price] [sell <Price>] [OrderSize X%] [Key ChannelKey] — Buy the coin for the specified price, using the specified arder amount (in % from the order set).
+If price is omitted, slave terminal’s strategy settings will be used.
 If the leyword “sell” is specified and the second Price parameter is given as percentage (for example buy NEO 0.0048 sell +10% OrderSize 100%), the sell price will be substituted to the slave’s strategy.
 The parameter Key ChannelKey (optional) shows the strategy with the required ChannelKey.
+This allows separating commands based on strategies.
 If not set or a strategy with such ChannelKey is missing, the first available strategy will be chosen.

-- cmd_Short BTC [Price] [sell [Price]] [OrderSize X%] [Key ChannelKey] — Setting a short order at a set price for a chosen % of the deposit (only for trading Binance Futures).
-For example: cmd_Buy BTC 1% sell 1% OrderSize 100% Key Kup, where Kup is the ChannelKey.
+- cmd_Short <Coin> [Price] [sell [Price]] [OrderSize X%] [Key ChannelKey] — Setting a short order at a set price for a chosen % of the order set (only for trading Binance Futures).
+For example: cmd_Buy BTC 1% sell 1% OrderSize 100% Key ST123, where ST123 is the ChannelKey.

 - cmd_Sell <Coin> <Price> — Sell coin for specified price (the slave’s sell order must be already set, the command will replace it for the specified price).
 All partially filled orders on the <coin> will be cancelled.